paulscherrerinstitute/pyscan/README.md

 - **Positioner**: Generates positions, according to the input values, on which to place the writables.
 - **Readables**: PVs or BS read properties to read at each position.
 - **Writables**: PVs (motors, in most cases) to move according to the positioner values.
-- **Monitors**: PVs or BS read properties used to validate the readables at each position.
+- **Conditions**: PVs or BS read properties used to validate the readables at each position.
 - **Initialization**: Actions to execute before the scan.
 - **Finalization**: Actions to execute after the scan is completed or when the scan is aborted.
 - **Scan settings**: Settings of the scan and acquisition of data.